denis-beurive/angulardart-playground/directive-structural/README.md

     <div *myDummy="let d=data">

-> The value of an _input directive template variable_ is carried by a "directive local name".
+> The value of an _input directive template variable_ is carried by a "_directive local name_".
 See the next section.

 # Directive local names